Edit this wiki page Follow

 The studio finished working on their latest title, Amnesia: The Dark Descent, which includes the same level of atmosphere as Penumbra and can be described as a spiritual successor.
 Amnesia: The Dark Descent was released September 8, 2010 in North America, and quickly became their most well known game to date.

-Frictional Games will be producing and publishing Amnesia: A Machine for Pigs, which is being developed by Dear Esther developer thechineseroom.
-Release is expected to be Halloween 2012.
+Frictional Games produced and published Amnesia: A Machine for Pigs, which was developed by Dear Esther developer thechineseroom.
+It was released on September 10, 2013.

 Sales & Success